styxit/HTPC-Manager/README.md

 This is  Htpc-Manager the way i want it.

 Some of the difference is:

+[New modules]
+- Sonaarr/Nzbdrone module
 - Samsung tv remote
+- Sickrage module
+- Torrent search BTN, Fenopy, Norbits (just the one i use myself.)
+- Vnstat

+[Improved]
+- Upgraded NZBGet module
+- Upgraded qBittorrent module
+- Stats module is sortable.
+- KODI/XBMC addons tab, where you can search/execute and a volume slider instead of a progressbar
+- Send a nzb from NZB search to NZBGet in addition to SABnzbd.
+- Set wanted category while adding movies in Couchpotato

+[Misc]
 - Htpc manager is now fluid.
 (Looks much better on high res screens)
-- Sonaarr/Nzbdrone module
-- Sickrage module
 - Delete cache folder from the settingspage
-- Upgraded NZBGet module
-- Upgraded qBittorrent module
 - The brave and bold can choose what branch they want to use.
-- Torrent search BTN, Fenopy, Norbits (just the one i use myself.)
 - Added a option for robots.txt for bot crawlers
 - Make ssl cert and key automatically if you dont add a path for it
 - Mask sensetive stuff from the log (username, apikey, password etc)
-- Stats module is sortable.
-- Send a nzb from NZB search to NZBGet in addition to SABnzbd.
-- KODI/XBMC addons tab, where you can search/execute and a volume slider instead of a progressbar
 - Reduced size on static files
-- Set wanted category while adding movies in Couchpotato
 - Docker support
 - Various fixes
+- Added argsparse (to support python 2.6)

 TODO:
 - Ipcamera module